Research and Laboratory Facilities:

 | Solaris / Linux / HPC Laboratory|

 The Department has good relations with most major computer technology companies.
 It has recent equipment grants and software technology transfer agreements from Intel, IBM, Microsoft, HP, Sun, and Lucent, among others.

-.
+Software Download Area: Faculty and students can download software provided by Microsoft and other industry partners from the following portal.
 Mr. Derssie Mebratu (SCS Systems/Network Engineer) provides usernames and passwords to all faculty and current SCS students.

 A list of the available software already installed can be obtained here.